dsiah/Drum-Research/README.md

 ### Dependencies
-You will need pip installed on your machine. (https://pip.pypa.io/en/latest/installing.html)[Installing Python Install Package instructions]
+You will need pip installed on your machine.
+(Installing Python Install Package instructions)[https://pip.pypa.io/en/latest/installing.html]

 Run these two commands to get the IPython library bundled with IPython Notebooks as well as Librosa.